patcon/nodescription.net-v2/notes.md

 ---

 {% include title.html name="2019-05-16" %}
-(Thinking [back](#2019-05-12-a) to our intuitions of our conscious experiences) Maybe our evolved conscious experience is more a sensation of a ride, like a surfer's instinct cultivated for riding a wave.
-We can carve that wave, and feel the thrill of that, but the rest -- the orientation, the destination of the shore -- is a force beyond our powers.
+(Thinking [back](#2019-05-12-a) on the intuitions involved in our conscious experiences) Maybe the evolved trait that is consciousness, is more about how we feel the sensation of the ride.
+Like a surfer's developed instincts, honed for riding waves.
+We can carve that wave, and enjoy the simple thrill of navigating it, but the major aspects of the experience -- the orientation, the shore as ultimate destination -- is a force beyond our control.

 {% include title.html name="2019-05-15" %}
 (Building on [a prior thought](#2019-05-12-b) about what underlying process might be